DomizianoAtticciati/DomizianoAtticciati/README.md

 ## Projects

+GoldHeadsetsParty => An app that synchronizes locally a multitude of VR devices of differents brands in a room to allow synchronized viewing of a video in virtual reality using ambisonic audio technology and remote control of each player.

 [Shopping Cart Rush](https://drive.google.com/file/d/1LVEtFjZvi6NoKusJ0LomPotycTWH84LR/view?usp=sharing) => A mario-kart-like racing game

 [Bandit Jump](https://drive.google.com/file/d/1zPDlI_GAnlY5wdcpfAR5NML70lh5v6BE/view?usp=sharing) => A mobile platform game soon available on Play Store!